amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_local.rst

     # global_det_fn expects p to be a single parameter
     det_global_params = 0.2
     # each of the local drives take a single parameter for p
+    # the detunings have the same shape, but vary by scaling factor p
     local_params1 = 0.5
     local_params2 = 1